philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

   <img src="./assets/javascript/console.png" />
 </div>

-Let's first go over 5 core concepts.
+There are 5 core concepts in JavaScript that are important to understand.

 **1. Variables**
 **2. Data Structures**